nonplayer/hammercrawl/Core_Rules.md

 Each level of the Dungeon should have a number of Lair Nodes equal to the level of the dungeon + 1d4.
 The easiest way to place them is to just look at the dungeon you have created, and place them in the mist interesting-looking, lair-like tiles.
 Otherwise, divide the number of tiles by the number of lairs, and then roughly space them out every X tiles.
 Placing a lair on the exit tile is usually a fun setup!

 Do not pre-populate the denizens of these Lair Nodes!
-Instead, let the random encounter generate them for you when discovered by the players!
+Instead, let the random encounter generate them for you when discovered by the players.

 ## DUNGEON CRAWLING!

 Running the Dungeon is primarily a process of listening and responding.
-Use the group's Explore Actions to build the Dungeon and randomize its contents.
-Use their Camp Actions to allow them a brief respite from the dangers that surround them.
+Use the group's **Explore Actions** to build the Dungeon and randomize its contents.
+Use their **Camp Actions** to allow them a brief respite from the dangers that surround them.
 Finally, use their Town Actions to level them up and let them re-stock their supplies.

 What you do outside of all of this is up to you.
-It IS a role-playing game, after all, so run it otherwise as you would your game of choice!
+It *is* a role-playing game, after all, so run it otherwise as you would your game of choice!

 ### Explore Actions